Joel Embiid NBA Playoffs Player Props: 76ers vs. Nets

-The Philadelphia 76ers, Joel Embiid included, will be in action at 1:00 PM on Saturday versus the Brooklyn Nets in the 2023 NBA Playoffs.
+Joel Embiid and the rest of the Philadelphia 76ers hit the court versus the Brooklyn Nets in the NBA Playoffs on Monday, at 7:30 PM ET.

-In this piece we'll examine Embiid's stats and trends, helping you with your prop bets.
+In this piece we'll dive into Embiid's stats and trends, helping you make good predictions on prop bets.

 Joel Embiid Prop Bets vs. the Nets